 Six steps to creating an emergency fund

-Insights from Morgan Stanley Wealth Management08/24/21
+Morgan Stanley Wealth Management03/10/23

 Summary: We all know we should have money set aside for emergencies.
 Here’s how to go about it.

-- A basic savings or money market account is a good option.
+Your emergency fund should be separate from your day-to-day cash to make sure it’s there when you need it.
 Ideally it can be linked to your checking account.
 You want the money accessible in a day, but not in an instant.
-Since you want this money to stay safe and liquid, it should not be invested in stocks or even bonds, where it would be subject to market fluctuations.
+Since you want this money to stay safe and liquid, it should not be invested in stocks or even bonds, where it may be subject to market fluctuations.

 Some savings vehicles offer a small annual yield.
 It’s important to note that some of those may have minimum deposit or balance requirements.
 Shop around.
 Make sure there are no annual fees.

 This could include your car breaking down, losing your job, the roof starting to leak, or a large medical bill.

 Many people juggle competing financial goals—from building a budget to planning for retirement to investing in the stock market—which can make it hard to prioritize setting up an emergency fund.
 But planning for the unexpected can help set you on the path toward financial success in both the short and long term.

 The source of this Morgan Stanley article, Six Steps to Creating an Emergency Fund, was published on December 15, 2022.

 - Bankrate, 2023 annual emergency savings report, 2/23/23, https://www.bankrate.com/banking/savings/emergency-savings-report/